Professor Lawrence Zhang

 PhD, MA (Hon), PGDipELT (Distinction), BA

-Dr Lawrence Jun Zhang is Professor of Linguistics in Education (Applied Linguistics & TESOL) in the School of Curriculum and Pedagogy and Associate Dean International Partnerships for the Faculty of Education.
+Dr Lawrence Jun Zhang is Professor of Linguistics in Education (Applied Linguistics & TESOL) in the School of Curriculum and Pedagogy and Associate Dean (AD) International Partnerships for the Faculty of Education.
 His research programme spans cognitive, linguistic, sociocultural and developmental factors in reading/ biliteracy development, critical reading awareness in language education, metacognition, self-regulated learning (SRL) and reading development in L1 and L2 contexts, bilingual/biliteracy acquisition and bilingual/biliteracy education in primary and secondary schools, and learning and teaching English as a second/foreign language at university settings, the effects of self-regulated reading and writing instruction on bilingual/biliteracy development, and teacher identity and cognition in language teacher education.

 Dr Zhang was a Post-Doctoral Visiting Fellow (Applied Linguistics & Second Language Acquisition) at the University of Oxford Department of Education.
 He was the sole recipient of the TESOL Award for Distinguished Research 2010-2011 awarded by the TESOL International Association, USA, for his paper published in an SSCI-indexed journal of the field, TESOL Quarterly, 44(2), “A dynamic metacognitive systems perspective on Chinese university EFL readers”.
-As one of the leading scholars in the field of TESOL, he has served the profession as an editorial board member for several international journals, including TESOL Quarterly, System: An International Journal of Educational Technology and Applied Linguistics, Applied Linguistics Review, Metacognition and Learning, Writing and Pedagogy, and RELC Journal.
+As one of the leading scholars in the field of TESOL, he has served the profession as an editorial board member for several international journals, including TESOL Quarterly, System: An International Journal of Educational Technology and Applied Linguistics, Applied Linguistics Review, Metacognition and Learning, Writing and Pedagogy, RELC Journal, and Journal of Second Language Writing.
 He has also been a frequently invited manuscript reviewer for leading journals in the field: Reading Research Quarterly, Review of Educational Research, Journal of Second Language Writing, Journal of Multilingual and Multicultural Development, Modern Language Journal, Language Learning, Language Teaching, Foreign Language Annals, System, English for Specific Purposes, Instructional Science, Research Papers in Education, Reading and Writing: An Interdisciplinary Journal, Asia Pacific Education Researcher, Asia Pacific Journal of Education, Language Teaching Research, European Journal of Psychology of Education, International Journal of Qualitative Studies in Education, Journal of Early Childhood Literacy, Journal of Teacher Education, and Educational Psychology: An International Journal of Experimental Educational Psychology, and Language, Culture & Curriculum, among others.
 He was Principal Investigator of a Singapore MOE-funded research project (200K NZD equivalent), Co-PI of three other MOE-funded projects (500K NZD).
 His most recent research grant is An Ethnographic Study of Chinese Scholars’ Cross-cultural Experiences in Writing and Publishing Academic Works in English: A Intercultural Rhetoric Approach, RMB 200,000 or NZ$41,000), with Shanghai Maritime University professor Dr John Mu as the Principal Investigator (National Social Sciences Foundation of China) (April 2014 - April 2017).

 Research | Current